-Policy history: Cooperative Sub-Contractual Arrangements with Outside Agencies.
+Section 9.05 Cooperative Sub-Contractual Arrangements with Outside Agencies or private.

-The principle of open enrollment must be maintained in all cooperative or sub-contractual instructional arrangements with outside agencies, public or private.
 The only legal basis for restricting enrollment, according to the Illinois Public Community College Act, are space limitations, relevant course pre-requisites, and program admissions requirements.
 This policy does not preclude off-campus courses or courses offered at the request of a particular public or private agency as long as reasonable provisions for the entry of any City Colleges of Chicago student are maintained.